-Use the table on the survey form to assess the levels of grazing and browsing at your site to establish whether they are too high, moderate (desirable) or too low.
+Use the table on the survey form to assess the levels of grazing and browsing at your site to establish whether they are too high, moderate (often desirable) or too low.
 Look at each woodland feature in turn: tree regeneration, young shoots on hazel, bramble, bryophytes and boulders.
 Then consider all of these factors together to reach a decision about the grazing/browsing level.

 A moderate level of grazing/browsing is a key feature of temperate rainforest that is rich in lichens and bryophytes.
-For lichens and bryophytes to survive long-term it is important that there is some tree regeneration (for continuity of habitat) but mass regeneration indicates a lack of grazing/browsing and leads to shading that prevents more sensitive lichens and bryophytes from surviving.
+For lichens and bryophytes to survive long-term it is important that there is some tree regeneration (for continuity of habitat) but mass regeneration indicates a lack of grazing/browsing and can lead to the loss of sensitive lichens and bryophytes, growing on established trees, through excessive shading.